lavahawk/Makerspace-PrinterStatus/README.md

 A real-time dashboard displaying the status of the 3D printers at the Clemson Makerspace.

+The script works currently from reading the excel sheet located here: https://docs.google.com/spreadsheets/d/13ukI4J5AQtzbRLEfyYABIhA7jCMH7g53veYQPVC5CWU and reformating it into an easy to view and nice dashboard hosted on my github page.

 ## 📁 Files

 - **printer-status.html** - Main dashboard (requires Google Apps Script setup)